apache/trafficserver/doc/developer-guide/api/functions/TSSslClientContext.en.rst

 key pairs.
 User should call :func:`TSSslClientContextsNamesGet` first to determine which lookup keys are present before quering for the context. :arg:`ca_paths` should be the first key and :arg:`ck_paths` should be the second.
 This function returns NULL if the client context mapping are changed and no valid context exists for the key pair.
+The caller is responsible for releasing the context returned by this function with :func:`TSSslContextDestroy`.

 Examples
 ========